Dominic Smith

 Dominic Smith Family

-Dominic Smith is the son of Clay Smith and Yvette LaFleur, who have seven children in total.
-His parents lived separately while raising him, with his mother working in child care and his father as a dog trainer and groomer.
-Smith grew up as a fan of the Los Angeles Angels, which influenced his early love for baseball.
+Smith’s parents, Clay Smith and Yvette LaFleur, have seven children total.
+They lived separately while raising Dominic.
+His mother worked in child care, and his father works as a dog trainer and groomer.

 Personal Life